Routing

 Subdomains

-Route collections can be grouped by subdomains:
+Route collections can be divided according to subdomains:

 $router = new RouteList;